Related Party Transactions

 |Related Party Transactions||

-On April 1, 2016, the Company entered into a two-year consulting agreement with Jeffrey Ravetch, M.D., Ph.D., a Board member until August 3, 2017, for work beginning January 1, 2016 through December 31, 2017, at a rate of $100,000 a year, in support of scientific and technical advice on the discovery and development of technology and products for the Company primarily related to monoclonal antibodies, corporate development, and corporate partnering efforts.
-In April 2016, the Company paid Dr. Ravetch $100,000 for services to be performed in 2016, and will pay quarterly thereafter beginning January 1, 2017.
-During the three and six months ended June 30, 2017, the Company recorded $25,000 and $50,000, respectively, in consulting expenses, as part of general and administration expenses, related to this agreement.
+On April 1, 2016, the Company entered into a two-year consulting agreement with Jeffrey Ravetch, M.D., Ph.D., a member of the Board of Directors at that time, for work beginning January 1, 2016 through December 31, 2017, at a rate of $100,000 a year, in support of scientific and technical advice on the discovery and development of technology and products for the Company primarily related to monoclonal antibodies, corporate development, and corporate partnering efforts.
+In April 2016, the Company paid Dr. Ravetch $100,000 for services to be performed in 2016, and made quarterly payments thereafter beginning January 1, 2017.
+On February 16, 2018, the Company extended Dr. Ravetch’s consulting agreement until February 16, 2019, with services to be provided, as may be needed by the Company.
+During the three and nine months ended September 30, 2018, Dr. Ravetch provided no consulting services related to this agreement and no payments were made.
+During the three and nine months ended September 30, 2017, the Company recorded $25,000 and $50,000, respectively, in consulting expenses as part of general and administration expenses related to this agreement.

-On May 19, 2017, the Company granted each director, other than J. David Hansen, Jeffrey Ravetch, a Board member at the time, and Philip Livingston, 50,000 options at market price, $1.80 on May 19, 2017, with immediate vesting for their continuing service to the Company, in exchange for giving up their Board fees for the remainder of the year.
-J. David Hansen and Jeffrey Ravetch were each granted 500,000 options and Philip Livingston was granted 50,000 options each at $2.00 exercise price per share with immediate vesting and no performance obligations.
-Options granted to J. David Hansen, CEO and Philip Livingston were granted as a condition of the May 2017 financing transaction.
-The 450,000 options granted to Dr. Ravetch in addition to the 50,000 options granted to other non-employee members of the Company’s Board of directors were in recognition of the additional value provided by Dr. Ravetch as a scientific expert.
-During the three months ended June 30, 2017, the Company recorded $1,480,089 in stock-based compensation expenses in general and administration expenses, related to these grants.
+On May 19, 2017, the Company granted each director, other than J. David Hansen, Jeffrey Ravetch (a member of the Board of Directors at the time) and Philip Livingston, 16,667 options at a market price of $5.40, with immediate vesting for their continuing service to the Company, in exchange for giving up their director fees for the remainder of the year.
+J. David Hansen and Jeffrey Ravetch were each granted 166,667 options and Philip Livingston was granted 16,667 options each at an exercise price of $6.00 per share with immediate vesting and no performance obligations.
+Options granted to J. David Hansen and Philip Livingston were granted as a condition of the May 2017 financing transaction.
+The 166,667 options granted to Dr. Ravetch in addition to the 16,667 options granted to other non-employee members of the Company’s Board of Directors were in recognition of the additional value provided by Dr. Ravetch as a scientific expert.
+Because of the immediate vesting and all of the expenses recorded in 2017, no expenses are being recorded for these grants in 2018.
+During the three and nine months ended September 30, 2017, the Company recorded $0 and $1,480,089, respectively, in stock-based compensation expenses in general and administration expenses, related to these grants.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.